 Home Health Agencies

 Home health agencies provide medical care to people in their homes.
 Patients must be stable enough to be cared for at home but can have significant medical problems.
 Allied health workers that may find jobs in home health include physical, occupational, and respiratory therapists.

 Various types of clinics, such as urgent care centers, may also employ allied health workers.
 Clinics typically provide medical care on an outpatient basis.
-Allied health professionals at a clinic may include medical assistants, x-ray techs, and dental hygienists.
+Allied health professionals at a clinic may include medical assistants, x-ray techs and dental hygienists.

 Ready to start job-hunting?
-Search available positions.
+Search available Allied Health positions now.